Train Classification Models in Classification Learner App

-To control parallel training, toggle the Use Parallel button on the app toolstrip.
+To control parallel training, toggle the Use Parallel button in the Train section of the Learn tab.
+To train draft models in parallel, ensure the button is toggled on before clicking Train All.
 The Use Parallel button is available only if you have Parallel Computing Toolbox.

 When classifiers are training in parallel, progress indicators appear on each training and queued model in the Models pane.
 You can cancel individual models, if you want.
 During training, you can examine results and plots from models, and initiate training of more classifiers.

-If you have Parallel Computing Toolbox, then parallel training is available in Classification Learner, and
+If you have Parallel Computing Toolbox, then parallel training is available for nonoptimizable models in

 UseParallel option of the